-People often consider their pet dog a member of their family, and dogs occupy an essential role in many people's lives.
+People often consider their pet dog a family member, and dogs are essential in many people's lives.
 The American Veterinary Medical Association estimates that as many as 40 percent of households in the United States own one or more pet dogs.
 According to the United States Centers for Disease Control and Prevention (CDC), dogs are great companions and may even contribute to the physical health of their owners.
-CDC reports show that people who own dogs typically have improved blood pressure, reduced stress, and more chances to both socialize and exercise.
+CDC reports show that people who own dogs typically have improved blood pressure, reduced stress, and more chances to socialize and exercise.

 If you or a family member has been hurt by a pet dog, call our Benicia dog bite attorneys at (707) 564-1900 or (800) 404-5400 for a free case evaluation.National Dog Bite Statistics

 - Around 1,000 dog bite injuries are recorded in emergency rooms daily.

 - About three-quarters of dog bite injuries affect the extremities (hands, arms, legs, and feet).

 - Most people who suffer dog bites are familiar with the attacking dog.

 - Nearly one-third of traumatic dog bites occur near the injured person's residence.